home

 * The Athletics began playing here in 1955; the Royals left after 1972.

-# Fence height amd dimensions are for 1969; changes were frequent prior to then.
+NOTE: Fence height and dimensions are for 1969; changes were frequent prior to then.

-BEEN THERE: I stopped at the site of Municipal Stadium in August 2002; see photo below.
+BEEN THERE: I stopped at the site of Municipal Stadium in August 2002 and July 2014; see photos below.

-Municipal Stadium was built in a neighborhood perched at the top of a very large hill, which seems rather unusual.
-Thus, the playing field was carved into a large slope, which was most pronounced on the southeast side (near the right field foul pole).
-(On the site there had once been a pond and later an ash heap.)
-In the first year as a major league park, the distance to left field line was only 312 feet, apparently because the oblique-angle fence in foul territory was moved forward, intersecting the foul line.
+Municipal Stadium was built in a hilly part of the city, and the playing field was carved into a large slope which was most pronounced on the southeast side, near the right field foul pole.
+The rear of the lower deck in that corner was at ground (street) level, whereas on the third base side, it was 10-20 feet above the street.
 The biggest peculiarity was that the left side of the grandstand only reached a short distance beyond third base, after which a grass slope continued.
 Permanent seats were installed along that side in 1961.
 There were no seats beyond the outfield fence while the A's played there, though in some games overflow crowds sat along the steep grass slope on the right field side leading up to the street level.
+Bleachers were built there in 1969 and/or 1971.
+Some time in the early 1960s, a large entry portal was carved into the lower deck near the right (home team) dugout, in part to provide easier access for fans in wheelchairs.

-The Athletics, who increasingly came to be known as the A's, did not fare much better in K.C. than they had in Philadelphia.
+thumbnail The Athletics, also known as the A's, did not fare much better in K.C. than they had in Philadelphia.
 Nevertheless, there were few noteworthy players from that era, such as Rusty Staub, Bert Campaneris, and Catfish Hunter.
-In 1965 the famed Negro League pitcher Satchel Paige was brought back to the majors to pitch briefly at age 59, an event that I recall from my youth, but that was just a legal maneuver to allow Paige to qualify for a major league pension, which he clearly deserved.
-A's owner Charley Finley made this ballpark into something of a carnival, often riding the team mascot donkey around the field, creating a children's petting zoo along the left field line, and letting sheep graze beyond the right field fence.
+In 1965 the famed Negro League pitcher Satchel Paige was brought back to the majors to pitch briefly at age 59, thereby allowing Paige to qualify for a major league pension, which he clearly deserved.
+A's owner Charley Finley made this ballpark into something of a carnival, often riding the team mascot donkey "Charlie O" around the field.
+Trees were planted and a children's petting zoo was put in the northwest corner, while sheep grazed on the slope beyond the right field fence.
+There was a mechanical rabbit named "Harvey" that dispensed baseballs from underground behind home plate for the convenience of the umpires.
+In the mid-1960s, the scoreboard was extended about 20 feet to the right with a "Fan-R-Gram" message board.
+But none of these quirky amusements really paid off.
 After a dispute with Kansas City over lease terms, in 1968 Finley suddenly decided to move his team to Oakland, where the new Coliseum was awaiting.

 Kansas City was in an uproar after the A's left town, so Major League Baseball responded by giving the city one of the American League expansion franchises in 1969, along with Seattle (home of the short-lived Pilots).
 The name of the new team, the Royals, was chosen to pay homage to the old Negro League franchise that used to play in Municipal Stadium, the Monarchs, famed pitcher Satchel Paige's team.
 When the Royals began playing in 1969, more temporary bleachers were added in right field, raising Municipal Stadium's capacity to about 35,000.
-The old stadium suffered all the standard problems of inner-city stadiums (crumbling facilities, lack of parking), so the city agreed to help fund construction of a new stadium, and the Royals moved into their sparkling new home in 1973.
+But it was understood that the old stadium suffered the same problems as all the other inner-city stadiums (crumbling facilities, lack of parking), and the city agreed to help fund construction of a new stadium.
+The Royals moved into their sparkling new home in 1973.

 After moving from Dallas and changing their name from "the Texans", the Kansas City Chiefs played football at Municipal Stadium from 1963 until 1971.
 With temporary bleachers installed in left field, the capacity was raised to 47,000.